 What is the best free paper trading platform?

-Interactive Brokers is the most complete free option for advanced traders, covering every asset class with $1M in virtual capital and full API access, though it requires opening a live account first.
-TradingView is the best free option for multi-asset charting with no account required at all.
-Webull is the strongest free pick for stock and options traders who want real-time data with no trial expiry and no deposit.
-For futures specifically, NinjaTrader’s 14-day trial with live data is the best free starting point.
+Interactive Brokers is the most complete free option for advanced traders, covering every asset class with $1,000,000 in virtual capital and API access, though it requires opening a live account first.
+TradingView is the best free pick for multi-asset charting with no account required, and Webull is the strongest free choice for stock and options traders, with real-time data, no deposit, and no trial expiry.
+For futures, NinjaTrader’s 14-day trial with live data is the best free starting point.

 Does paper trading use real market prices?

-Paper trading results do not guarantee live results.
-Simulated fills are typically more favorable than live executions, particularly in fast-moving markets.
-Spreads, partial fills, and slippage are usually not modeled accurately.
-A strategy that performs well on paper will perform worse live, and the gap depends heavily on the instruments being traded and the simulator’s execution model.
-Use paper results as a minimum bar: if the strategy does not work in simulation, it will not work live.
+Not reliably.
+Simulated fills are usually more favorable than live executions, and spreads, partial fills, and slippage are often not modeled accurately, so a strategy tends to perform 10% to 20% worse live.
+Use paper results as a minimum bar: if a strategy does not work in simulation, it will not work live, but clearing that bar is a starting point, not a guarantee.